hpi-dhc/synthea-v270/README.md

 # Instructions for synthea-v270

-This repository provides an installation- and hassle-free Docker instance of [Synthea](https://synthetichealth.github.io/synthea/), a tool for generating synthetic patient records.
+This repository provides a Docker instance of [Synthea](https://synthetichealth.github.io/synthea/), a tool for generating synthetic patient records.

 ## Setup